By Carlton Foster

 The Study of Faith in Action

 Now I will record and compare with deep concentration the powers in faith as shown in the Bible.
-First I must go to Jesus’ words in Matthew 17:20 when he said to his disciples “…Because of your unbelief: for verily I say unto you, If ye have faith as a grain of mustard seed, ye shall say unto this mountain, remove hence to yonder place; and it shall remove; and nothing shall be impossible unto you.”
+First I must go to Jesus’ words in Matthew 17:20 when he said to his disciples “…Because of your unbelief: for verily I say unto you, If ye have faith as a grain of mustard seed, ye shall say unto this mountain, ‘Remove hence to yonder place’; and it shall remove, and nothing shall be impossible unto you.”

 Anyone of you who has a strong faith to talk to a mountain (whether they are personal problems, your jobs, school, relationship, your own mountains) to move, and believe that they are gone, has strong faith.
 The act of saying something to the mountain shows that actions follow faith.
 After having faith, the next move is to do something, act!!
-Therefore, the verbs are the important aspect of all these examples.
+Therefore, the verbs are an important aspect of all these examples.
 And we will look at them together.
 The verbs will be noted in uppercase letters.

 Faith in Healing #1

-In Luke 17:12 Jesus entered into a village where ten men with leprosy MET him afar, and SHOUTED their voices and said “Jesus, Master, have mercy on us!”
+In Luke 17:12 Jesus entered into a village where ten men with leprosy MET him afar, and SHOUTED their voices and said, “Jesus, Master, have mercy on us!”
 These men heard that Jesus can heal them and they believed.
 Believing was a good start, this indicated that there is some faith in them.
 When Jesus saw them, he said to them.
 “GO show yourselves unto the priests.”
 And as they WENT, they were cleansed.

 Did you notice the action words that followed their faith?
-They SHOUTED, and BEGGED for mercy.
+They SHOUTED and BEGGED for mercy.
 Not only that, but they also believe Jesus and TURNED to go looking for the priests.
 With their actions their faiths were justified: they were healed.
 These men believed Jesus, but if any had stayed or refused to show himself to the priest, his faith would not be justified, that is, he would not be healed.
 The actions they took healed them.
 Faith (which is believing) started the process.
 Their actions justified it.

 Was believing alone without further actions made the other nine whole?
 No!
 They had enough faith to be healed, but they still lack the actions to make them whole.
 Remember that actions are the justifications of your faith; the more the actions, the better.
 Actions are the powers of faith.

-“Power” defined by the Webster’s II dictionary as: “The capacity or ability to do or accomplish something.”
+“Power” defined by Webster’s II dictionary as: “The capacity or ability to do or accomplish something.”
 This definition helps to understand the power in faith which are the actions that accomplish and justify your belief.

 Faith in Worship (Sabbath)

-Lets look at an example of faith in action.
+Let’s look at an example of faith in action.
 In Exodus 16:22, the children of Israel in the desert was hungry, and God rained down manna from Heaven for them, but look what happened: Verse 22: “And it came to pass, that on the sixth day they gathered twice as much bread, two omers for one man: and all the rulers of the congregation came and told Moses.
 And he said unto them, “This is that which the LORD hath said, Tomorrow is the rest of the holy Sabbath unto the LORD: bake that which you will bake today, and seethe that you will seethe; and that which remaineth overlay up for you to be kept until the morning”.
 And they laid it up till the morning, as Moses bade: and it did not stink, neither was there any worm therein.”

-Normally these manna would only lasted for one day, but on the sixth day, the day before the Sabbath, they need two days supply.
+Normally these mannans would only last for one day, but on the sixth day, the day before the Sabbath, they need two days supply.
 Continuing with verse 25: “And Moses said, “Eat that today; for today is a Sabbath unto the LORD: today ye shall not find it in the field.
 Six days ye shall gather it; but on the seventh day, which is the Sabbath, in it there shall be none.”
 And it came to pass, that there went out some of the people on the seventh day for to gather, and they found none.”

 The faithful ones who believed God showed their faith with their actions: they stayed inside, but the ones that have no faith, when out to gather food — to work because they did not believe God.
-Their actions were similar to their belief.
+Their actions were similar to their beliefs.
 In verse 28-30: “The LORD said unto Moses, ‘How long refuse ye to keep my commandments and my laws?
-See, for that the LORD hath given you the Sabbath, therefore he giveth you on the sixth day the bread of two days; abide ye every man in his place, let no man go out of his place on the seventh day’.
+See, for that, the LORD hath given you the Sabbath, therefore he giveth you on the sixth day the bread of two days; abide ye every man in his place, let no man go out of his place on the seventh day’.
 So the people rested on the seventh day.”
 Those who worshiped God on the Sabbath knows that faith comes by hearing and they heard it from the 4th Commandment, so they showed their faith by their action.
 They are faithful.